 What is the difference between a program with accommodation in refugios and a program with accommodation in camping?

-Is there WiFi and sockets in the refugios?
+Is there internet access in the accommodations?